 - Cardiac massage is tiring work, so if there is someone else with you swap over every few minutes;

 - You can further help by performing artificial resuscitation (mouth-to-mouth) after every 30 cardiac compressions until the ambulance crew arrive and take over.

 - Close their nostrils with your thumb and finger;

 - Take a good breath and place your mouth over their mouth;

 - Blow into their mouth until their chest expands;

 Calling an ambulance when someone’s taken drugs

-If someone’s taken a bad turn and you’re worried about his or her condition, then call an ambulance immediately.
-When the crew arrive, list the symptoms, and tell them if you know what drugs have been taken.
+If someone’s taken a bad turn and you’re worried about their condition, then call an ambulance right away.
+When the crew arrive, list the symptoms, and tell them (only if you know) what drugs have been taken.
 Hand over anything they may have taken if you’ve got something from the same batch.

 Want to learn more?